Defamation remains a criminal offence in Germany.

 In addition, a court may, at its own discretion, forbid the offender from practicing his/her profession and suspend certain of his/her civil rights, including the ability to hold public office, to vote and be elected in public elections (Art.
 92a).

 Criminal Defamation of the State and its Symbols

-The maximum punishment increases to five years in prison “if the offender by the act intentionally supports efforts against the continued existence of the Federal Republic of Germany or against its constitutional principles”.
-In addition, in either case the court may, at its own discretion, forbid the offender from practicing his or her profession and suspend the offender’s civil rights.
+The maximum penalty increases to five years in prison “if the offender by the act intentionally supports efforts against the continued existence of the Federal Republic of Germany or against its constitutional principles”.
+In addition, in either case the court may, at its own discretion, forbid the offender from practicing his/her profession and suspend the offender’s civil rights.

 Criminal Defamation of Foreign Heads of State

-Insult to foreign officials (Art.
-103): Insulting a foreign head of state, or insult a member of a foreign government in Germany in official capacity, or the accredited head of a foreign diplomatic mission in Germany.
+Insult to foreign officials (Criminal Code Art.
+103): Covers insulting a foreign head of state, or a member of a foreign government in Germany in official capacity, or the accredited head of a foreign diplomatic mission in Germany.
 The penalty is up to three years in prison or a fine.
 In the case of slander, the penalty is increased to three months to five years in prison.

 Criminal Defamation of Foreign States and Symbols